For those that made it this far, I’ll provide intimate information.

 In satisfying these, “Dark Balloons” is flawless, to me.
 So, why did I ignore it for about 2 years, rediscovering it’s perfection when preparing large prints for exhibition?
 It comes back to it’s title; so how do I get these odd titles?

 All my image titles come from word free association based on notes I make while I work: the difficulties of the creation steps, problems and successes, as well as creative inspiration.
-There were several images of models with balloons, one in particular was moody, unhappy.
+There were several photographs of models with balloons, one in particular was moody, unhappy.
 The concept: chiaroscurro, light from dark, is unusually reversed here, dark from light, and this is a concept I explore in numerous other composites as I find it describes this new century’s intractable problems.